Mimicking Production Behavior with Generated Mocks: Mock Generation with

 \autoref{fig:rick-overview} illustrates the identification of an MUT (highlighted in yellow), together with its mockable method calls (shown here in green circles).
 In \autoref{sec:rick-design} we detail how a nested method call qualifies as being mockable.
 As an example, consider the class \texttt{ClassUnderTest} presented in \autoref{lst:target-methods}. \rick identifies the method \texttt{methodUnderTestOne} (line $5$) as an MUT.
 Moreover, the nested call to \texttt{mockableMethodOne} on line $8$ within \texttt{methodUnderTestOne} is identified as a mockable method call because it is made on the field \texttt{extField} of \texttt{ClassUnderTest} (line $2$), which is of an external type.
 Similarly, the method \texttt{methodUnderTestTwo} is also considered as an MUT by \rick, because it has two mockable methods called within it.
 The first is \texttt{mockableMethodTwo} called $42$ times inside a loop (line $20$), and the second one is \texttt{mockableMethodThree} (line $22$).
 Both of these methods are called on \texttt{extParam}, which is an external parameter of \texttt{methodUnderTestTwo}.

-The second phase \circled{2} of \rick occurs when the application is deployed and running.
+\revisedthree{ The second phase \circled{2} of \rick occurs when the application is deployed and running.
 During this phase, \rick monitors the invocation of the MUTs identified in the previous phase, and collects data corresponding to these invocations.
-Our core motivation for this monitoring is that the behavior of an application in production reflects real interactions by end-users.
-Moreover, it may also represent usage scenarios that are not tested by developer-written tests \cite{wang2017behavioral}.
-Therefore, tests generated using production data as inputs are independent of the existing test suite of an application, yet they can augment it \cite{9526340}. \rick collects data for an invocation in production in order to recreate the same invocation within a generated test.
+By construction, the monitoring data reflects real interactions by end-users.
+Moreover, for inadequately-tested applications, it may represent usage scenarios that are not well tested by developer-written tests \cite{wang2017behavioral,9526340}.}

+\rick collects data for an invocation in production with the end goal of recreating the same invocation within a generated test.
 This data includes the parameters and returned values for each MUT and its corresponding mockable method calls, as well as the object on which the MUT is invoked, which we refer to as the \emph{receiving object}. \autoref{fig:rick-overview} depicts the second phase, where the monitor defined within \rick is attached to both an MUT as well as its mockable method calls, in order to collect data about their invocations. \autoref{sec:rick-design} presents more details on this monitoring.